ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+Java vs. JavaScript: The 2026 Guide to Ending the Decade-Old Confusion - <a href="https://medium.com/@webvisionexpert/java-vs-javascript-the-2026-guide-to-ending-the-decade-old-confusion-5128c8d8a0bd?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Web Vision Expert`**

+<blockquote>java and JavaScript difference
+Continue reading on Medium »</blockquote>

+<h3>2.
+What JavaScript Actually Does Behind the Scenes (And Why Your Code Behaves Weird Sometimes) - <a href="https://knitish91.medium.com/what-javascript-actually-does-behind-the-scenes-and-why-your-code-behaves-weird-sometimes-5589ed623754?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Nitish Kumar`**

+<blockquote>I still remember the moment everything clicked.
+Continue reading on Medium »</blockquote>

+<h3>3.
+This JavaScript Trick Turns Data Into Stunning Visuals - <a href="https://medium.com/@mrunalimane2728/this-javascript-trick-turns-data-into-stunning-visuals-6477dd80a5f0?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Code AI ML`**

+<blockquote>You are sitting on valuable data.
+But your audience does not care.
+Continue reading on Medium »</blockquote>

+<h3>4.
 Is JavaScript better than Python in mobile and desktop app development | Code Agrius - <a href="https://medium.com/@sopiahayes6/is-javascript-better-than-python-in-mobile-and-desktop-app-development-code-agrius-28b455df5f48?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Sopia Hayes`**

 <blockquote>When it comes to mobile app development and desktop app development, then businesses often face this question: “should they use JavaScript…
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>5.
 These Seven JavaScript Libraries Increased My Productivity by Tenfold - <a href="https://javascript.plainenglish.io/these-seven-javascript-libraries-increased-my-productivity-by-tenfold-e54b73e55231?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Dr Abdullah Azhar`**